NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-30-classification.md

 # Which one is it?

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+Classification can be performed on structured or unstructured data.
+Classification is a technique where we categorize data into a given number of classes.
+The main goal of a classification problem is to identify the category/class to which a new data will fall under.

+**Terminology**:

+- Classofier: An algorithm that maps the input data to a specific category.
+- Classification model: A classification model tries to draw some conclusion from the input values given for training.
+It will predict the class labels/categories for the new data.
+- Feature: A feature is an individual measurable property of a phenomenon being observed.
+- Binary Classification: Classification task with two possible outcomes.
+Eg: Gender classification (Male / Female).
+- Multi-class classification: Classification with more than two classes.
+In multi class classification each sample is assigned to one and only one target label.
+Eg: An animal can be cat or dog but not both at the same time.
+- Multi-labeled classification: Classification task where each sample is mapped to a set of target labels (more than one class).
+Eg: A news article can be about sports, a person, and location at the same time.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 For example, a bank wants to add check scanning to its mobile app.
 This would involve the customer snapping a photo of a check with their smart phone’s camera and the app would need to be able to automatically understand text seen in the image.
 Specifically, it would also need to understand handwritten text to be even more robust,